Cold to cool weather in upper Thailand, less rains in the South

 The weather forecast for the next 24 hours is as follows:

-North: Cool to cold weather; temperature lows of 13-18 degrees and highs of 27-30 degrees Celsius.
-Temperature on hilltops is likely to drop to 4-10 degrees Celsius with frost in some areas.
+North: Cool to cold weather with fog in the morning; temperature lows of 12-15 degrees and highs of 27-31 degrees Celsius.
+Temperature on hilltops is likely to drop to 4-12 degrees Celsius with frost in some areas.

-Central: Cool weather with strong winds; temperature lows of 18-20 degrees, highs of 29-30 degrees Celsius.
+Central: Cool weather in the morning; temperature lows of 16-20 degrees, highs of 29-31 degrees Celsius.

-East: Cool weather with strong winds; temperature lows of 17-22 degrees, highs of 30-32 degrees Celsius; waves a meter high and 1-2 meters offshore.
+East: Cool weather in the morning; temperature lows of 18-23 degrees, highs of 30-32 degrees Celsius; waves a meter high and 1-2 meters offshore.

-Bangkok and surrounding areas: Cool weather with strong winds; temperature lows of 19-20 degrees, highs of 29-30 degrees Celsius.
+Bangkok and surrounding areas: Cool weather in the morning; temperature lows of 19-21 degrees, highs of 29-32 degrees Celsius.

 By : THE NATION